 Vaping - the rise in five charts

 For travellers looking forward to their summer holidays, what to pack can be a source of stress.
-But did you know that taking an e-cigarette with you to countries such Thailand could land you with a fine - or even time in jail?
+But did you know that taking an e-cigarette with you to countries such as Thailand could land you with a fine - or even time in jail?

-Countries including the Seychelles, Brazil and Argentina have also banned the sale of e-cigarettes, but spending on them globally is going up.
+Countries including the Seychelles and Brazil have also banned the sale of e-cigarettes, but spending on them globally is going up.

 These charts tell the story of a growing industry - but how many people vape, how much is being spent on e-cigarettes and why do people buy them?